awesome-selfhosted/awesome-selfhosted/README.md

 - [Beehive](https://github.com/muesli/beehive) - Flexible event and agent system, which allows you to create your own agents that perform automated tasks triggered by events and filters. `AGPL-3.0` `Go`
 - [betanin](https://github.com/sentriz/betanin/) - Music organization man-in-the-middle of your torrent client and music player.
 Based on beets.io, similar to Sonarr and Radarr. `GPL-3.0` `Python`
 - [ChiefOnboarding](https://chiefonboarding.com) - Employee onboarding platform that allows you to provision user accounts and create sequences with todo items, resources, text/email/Slack messages, and more!
 Available as a web portal and Slack bot. ([Source Code](https://github.com/chiefonboarding/ChiefOnboarding)) `AGPL-3.0` `Python`
+- [Codacy](https://www.codacy.com/) - Automate code review on your commits and pull requests for more than 30 programming languages ([Github Account](https://github.com/codacy))
 - [CouchPotato](https://couchpota.to/) - CouchPotato is an automatic Video Library Manager for Movies.
 Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/CouchPotato/CouchPotatoServer)) `GPL-3.0` `Python`
 - [Episodes](https://github.com/guptachetan1997/Episodes) `⚠` - Self Hosted TV show Episode tracker and recommender built using django, bootstrap4. `MIT` `Python`
 - [feed2toot](https://feed2toot.readthedocs.io/) - Feed2toot parses a RSS feed, extracts the last entries and sends them to Mastodon. ([Source Code](https://gitlab.com/chaica/feed2toot)) `GPL-3.0` `Python`